Asthma medications: Know your options

 The types and doses of asthma medications you need depend on your age, your symptoms, the severity of your asthma and medication side effects.

-Because your asthma may change over time, work closely with your doctor to help track your symptoms and make adjustments to your asthma medications if needed.
+Because your asthma can change over time, work closely with your doctor to track your symptoms and adjust your asthma medications, if needed.

 Types of asthma medications

 ||Taken regularly to control chronic symptoms and prevent asthma attacks — the most important type of treatment for most people with asthma